-The dash heater control is a General Motors design and very similar to many automobiles.
+The dash heater control is very similar to many automobiles.

-The upper slide bar marked "cold-hot" controls the amount of hot water flowing through the heater core.
-When the maximum air conditioner button is depressed, inside air is circulated through the evaporator to obtain the utmost in cooling.
-The two buttons marked vent and bi-level draw outside air through the evaporator.
-If you desire just fresh air throughout the vent or bi-level, just pull the button out after it's been depressed and this will disengage the air conditioning.
+The center rotary switch marked "cold-hot" controls the amount of hot water flowing through the heater core.
+When the maximum air conditioner is engaged, inside air is circulated through the evaporator to obtain the utmost in cooling.
+The two positions marked vent and norm draw outside air through the evaporator.